 Berlin City Icons Print

 There are three collections – City Icons, City Facts and Animal Facts.
-City Icons illustrates UK and international cities.
+City Icons illustrates the UK and international cities.
 The city name stands out loud and clear in the specially selected typeface fonts.
 If you look closer you’ll notice popular landmarks and buildings.

 Liverpool City Icons Mug